Space and Time CLI

 CREATE TABLE

-statement.
+statement for you.
 It does not create a new resource in the Space and Time data warehouse.